DigitalPublishingToolkit/TOD29GOODDATA/md/14chapter9.md

 'Telegram Loses Bid to Block Russia from Encryption Keys'. *Bloomberg.*
 21 March 2018.

 Toor, Amar.
-'This Twitter Bot Is Tracking Dictators\' Flights in and out of Geneva'. *The Verge*.
+'This Twitter Bot Is Tracking Dictators' Flights in and out of Geneva'. *The Verge*.
 16 October 2016.

 'United States v.
 Microsoft Corp.'. *SCOTUSblog*.
 2017.